cljabasa/cljabasa/src/pages/blog/mac-mini-m1-review.md

 # Mac Mini (M1, Late 2020) Review

 I know, I just got a MacBook Air in 2020.
-I don't usually sweat the timing of when I make major purchases, but this one was particularly awful.
-The 2015 MacBook Air that I had been previously had issues with charging and I needed a computer immediately.
-It was months after the transition to Apple Silicon was announcement and months before Apple came out with refreshed hardware.
+I don't usually sweat the timing of when I make major purchases, but the Air was particularly awful.
+The 2015 MacBook Air that  carried me throught college and the one that I had been previously started developing issues with charging and I needed a computer immediately.
+It was months after the transition to Apple Silicon was announcement and months before the refreshed hardware came out.
 Still, I went out and bought an Air with the decrepit Core i3 just so I could have something to use.

 I had looked up several reviews about the Early 2020 MacBook Air so I knew what I was getting myself into.
 At least, I thought I knew what I was getting into.
 While its raw CPU performance is way better than my 2015 Air, a few months into using the laptop I just found myself thoroughly frustrated by the performance due in large part to its abysmal thermals.
 This computer really is a dumpster fire thanks to Intel's infernal 10th-generation Core i3 and Apple's horrendous cooling solution.
 Can you even call it a cooling solution when there aren't any heat pipes connecting the CPU's aluminum block to the fan?
-WTF.

-Now, it's been a year into Apple's two-year transition
+With the great silicon trasition near its completion,

 # Rationale

-I wanted something that wouldn't explode from too much code compilation.
+I wanted something that wouldn't explode from the amount of code compilation that I do.
 That's it.
 I originally intended to buy an M1 MacBook Air, but I was short on dough, and frankly out of patience with the Core i3 Air.
 I pulled the trigger and got an M1 Mac Mini.
 I could've saved for another month to buy an M1 Air but given the shopping rush that is the holidays, it was the either getting a Mini now or the dread of having the money later to buy a computer that won't be in-stock.
 I already have the peripherals for it anyway, I thought.
-The ongoing global supply woes certainly didn't help and like won't.
+The ongoing global supply woes certainly didn't help and likely won't.
 Looking for a PS5?
 Yeah, I feel you.

 # M1 Primer